michalkolos/rc-beaglebone-flight-controller/readme.md

 * Implemented reading Sbus frames from RC radio receiver connected to one of the UART interfaces.
 * Reading GPS position data by parsing NMEA messages sent through UART by a GPS module.
+* Adjusting postions of flight planes by issuing commands to servomotors that actuate them.

 ## Software dependencies: